Are business expenses deductible?

 With the Soldo system, you can not only set limits but manage these in real-time through the admin dashboard, something you can’t do with a company card.
 This reduces the time spent at the end of the month consolidating expenses.
 Staff can upload receipts as soon as an item is purchased, allowing it to be verified and removing the risk of lost receipts (meaning you might not be able to deduct the cost come tax time).

-To find out more, visit our homepage here or contact Soldo for further information and advice.
+To find out more, visit our page about prepaid business cards, or contact Soldo for further information and advice.